LGN520/farreach-public/docs/netreach-voting-v3-memory.md

 		* Stage 11
 			- NOTE: PUTREQ_LARGE can trigger both case 2 and case 3
 			- Access port_forward_tbl
-				+ If iskeymatch=0 and lock=1, TODO: set seq_hdr.seq=meta.seq, update PUTREQ_LARGE/RECIR as PUTREQ_LARGE_RECIR (with seq_hdr, not need to assign seq again) and recirculate
+				+ If iskeymatch=0 and lock=1, set seq_hdr.seq=meta.seq_large, update PUTREQ_LARGE/RECIR as PUTREQ_LARGE_RECIR (with seq_hdr, not need to assign seq again) and recirculate
 				+ If iskeymatch=1 and isvalid=1
-					- If isbackup=1 and iscase12=0, update PUTREQ_LARGE/RECIR as PUTREQ_LARGE_EVICT_CASE2 to server (evict the value of the same key to cope with packet loss), clone_i2e for PUTREQ_LARGE/RECIR to server with meta.seq
+					- If isbackup=1 and iscase12=0, update PUTREQ_LARGE/RECIR as PUTREQ_LARGE_EVICT_CASE2 to server (evict the value of the same key to cope with packet loss), clone_i2e for PUTREQ_LARGE_SEQ to server with meta.seq_large
+						+ NOTE: PUTREQ_LARGE_EVICT_CASE2 does not need other_hdr.isvalid, which must be isvalid=1
+							* If isvalid=0, PUTREQ_LARGE/RECIR invalidates the entry -> no change on in-switch cache
+							* If iskeymatch=0, PUTREQ_LARGE/RECIR does not invalidate the entry -> no change on in-switch cache
 						+ PUTREQ_LARGE_EVICT_CASE2 -> hash_partition_tbl
-					- Otherwise, update PUTREQ_LARGE/RECIR as PUTREQ_LARGE_EVICT to server, clone_i2e for PUTREQ_LARGE/RECIR to server with meta.seq
+					- Otherwise, update PUTREQ_LARGE/RECIR as PUTREQ_LARGE_EVICT to server, clone_i2e for PUTREQ_LARGE/RECIR to server with meta.seq_large
-				+ Otherwise, TODO: set seq_hdr.seq=meta.seq, update PUTREQ_LARGE/RECIR as PUTREQ_LARGE to server
+				+ Otherwise, set seq_hdr.seq=meta.seq_large, update PUTREQ_LARGE/RECIR as PUTREQ_LARGE_SEQ to server
 			- TODO: If lock=0 and isbackup=1, try_case3
 	+ PUTREQ_POP
 		* Stage 0: set_and_get key